 You’ll see your new entry in the password list on the right now.

 Saving Your Database

 It’s time to save our database.
 Click onto the ‘Save’ toolbar button (looks like a disk; 3rd toolbar button).
-As you’re saving the database the first time, you now have to specify a location where you want the database file to be stored.
+As you’re saving the database the first time, you now have to specify a location where you want to store the database file.

 Using Your Entries